 Whilst I’m not the most devoted of TOOL’s fans, I am always left in awe of how Adam’s seemingly simplistic playing style manages to create 10-minute worlds of varied dimensions.
 His ability to build effective dynamics with limited tools (no pun intended) and turn straightforward Drop-D riffs into extensive, musical mantras, mesmerises and mystifies.
 His tightness in the face of the band’s monstrous rhythm section is beyond compelling.

-If you’re stranded on your guitar journey—whether you’re a beginner or even a seasoned player—than Adam Jones shall be your guide on the road through exotic time signatures and polyrhythmic backgrounds.
+If you’re stranded on your guitar journey—whether you’re a beginner or even a seasoned player—then Adam Jones shall be your guide on the road through exotic time signatures and polyrhythmic backgrounds.

 8. Jerry Cantrell